Speakers & Facilitators

 Margot Roose

-As Deputy Mayor of Tallinn, Margot is responsible for Entrepreneurship, Innovation, the Circular Economy, and Tourism in Estonia’s capital city.
-Estonia is the world leader in unicorns per capita, and Tallinn is building up its system to become the innovation testing centre of Europe.
+As a Deputy Mayor of Tallinn, Margot is responsible for Entrepreneurship, Innovation, the Circular Economy, and Tourism in Estonia’s capital city.
+Tallinn is committed to becoming a zero-waste city and a European leader in sustainable urban innovation.
+She leads strategic initiatives that advance circular economy, sustainable tourism and climate-smart development.

 -